 - 1. CLP believes that, over time, a company can only survive if it conducts its business in a manner which is consistent with the legitimate interests and well-being of its stakeholders.
 For this reason, good governance requires due regard to the impact of business decisions (including their environmental impact) not only on Shareholders, but also on other key stakeholders.
 It also requires open and effective communication on such matters. - 2.
 The Company's Value Framework expresses the core values we hold towards our stakeholders, as well as our specific commitments to Shareholders, employees, customers, communities and business partners. - 3.
-The Company's "Procurement Values and Principles" explains the values and principles which will be applied by all members of the CLP Group in their procurement processes.
-Based on these values, our Responsible Procurement Policy Statement summarises the expectations that the CLP Group has of the suppliers that we select through our procurement process and of their suppliers and subcontractors.
+The CLP Procurement Values and Principles explains our procurement values and principles.
 We encourage suppliers, business partners and their associates to follow the same standards of integrity and transparency in doing business with us as we seek to apply in doing business with them. - 4.
 CLP's Annual Reports report the manner in which the Company has discharged its responsibilities to Shareholders, employees, customers, the environment and the communities in which we operate.
 In addition, a comprehensive on-line version of CLP's Sustainability Report, which is broadcast on CLP's website annually at the same time as the Annual Report, presents the Company's social and environmental performance.
 We are determined that our annual Sustainability Report should disclose our achievements and shortcomings in managing the social and environmental aspects of our business in a comprehensive, honest and accessible way.
 We shall continue to engage our stakeholders openly and report honestly on our progress in those areas.
 We welcome feedback, constructive or critical.